pyastgrep and custom linting

 • Second, it gives me a deliberately simplified bit of code that I can pass to pyastdump.

-• Third, it provides some explanation for the test you are going to write, and a potentially rather hairy XPath expression.
+• Third, it provides some explanation for the test I’m going to write, and a potentially rather hairy XPath expression.

 I’ll use my first example above, keyword-only boolean args.
 I start by inserting the following text into my test file: